hyphanet/website/content/pages/about.md

 Ximin Luo

-: A debian developer who currently worked on packaging Freenet.
+: A debian developer who currently worked on packaging Hyphanet.

 Bert Massop

-: Works on the Freenet core and wherever there is need.
+: Works on the Hyphanet core and wherever there is need.

 Thomas Markus